frozendrpepper/Twitter_LDA_Project/README.md

 ## Useful References
 * [Tiwtter Open API](https://developer.twitter.com/en/docs/tweets/search/overview)
+ -> This link provides general information on Twitter Open API
 * [Youtube Tutorial on Topic Modeling](https://www.youtube.com/watch?v=BuMu-bdoVrU)
+ -> A good general overview of what Topic Modeling is.
+The presentation is given at Pycon Texas
 * [StackExchange Discussion](https://datascience.stackexchange.com/questions/12281/how-cluster-a-twitter-data-set)
+ -> The thread provides a good insight into the noisiness of Twitter data and why KMeans is probably not a good algorithm to utilize
 * [Python Machine Learning](https://github.com/rasbt/python-machine-learning-book)
+  -> The chapter on Sentimental Analysis has a nice illustration of how to implement LDA analysis

 ## Acknowledgments